ralna/GALAHAD/doc/Julia/rst-dir/presolve_functions.rst

 	*
 		- n_in

-		- is a scalar variable of type int, that holds the number of variables in the transformed problem.
+		- is a scalar variable of type Int32 that holds the number of variables in the transformed problem.
 This must match the value n_out from the last call to presolve_import_problem.

 	*
 		- m_in

-		- is a scalar variable of type int, that holds the number of general linear constraints.
+		- is a scalar variable of type Int32 that holds the number of general linear constraints.
 This must match the value m_out from the last call to presolve_import_problem.

 	*
 		- x_in

-		- is a one-dimensional array of size n_in and type double, that holds the transformed values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n_in and type T that holds the transformed values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- c_in

-		- is a one-dimensional array of size m and type double, that holds the transformed residual :math:`c(x)`.
+		- is a one-dimensional array of size m and type T that holds the transformed residual :math:`c(x)`.
 The i-th component of c, j = 0, ... , n-1, contains :math:`c_j(x)`.

 	*
 		- y_in

-		- is a one-dimensional array of size n_in and type double, that holds the values :math:`y` of the transformed Lagrange multipliers for the general linear constraints.
+		- is a one-dimensional array of size n_in and type T that holds the values :math:`y` of the transformed Lagrange multipliers for the general linear constraints.
 The j-th component of y, j = 0, ... , n-1, contains :math:`y_j`.

 	*
 		- z_in

-		- is a one-dimensional array of size n_in and type double, that holds the values :math:`z` of the transformed dual variables.
+		- is a one-dimensional array of size n_in and type T that holds the values :math:`z` of the transformed dual variables.
 The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of variables in the transformed problem.
+		- is a scalar variable of type Int32 that holds the number of variables in the transformed problem.
 This must match the value n as input to presolve_import_problem.

 	*
 		- m

-		- is a scalar variable of type int, that holds the number of general linear constraints.
+		- is a scalar variable of type Int32 that holds the number of general linear constraints.
 This must match the value m as input to presolve_import_problem.

 	*
 		- x

-		- is a one-dimensional array of size n and type double, that holds the transformed values :math:`x` of the optimization variables.
+		- is a one-dimensional array of size n and type T that holds the transformed values :math:`x` of the optimization variables.
 The j-th component of x, j = 0, ... , n-1, contains :math:`x_j`.

 	*
 		- c

-		- is a one-dimensional array of size m and type double, that holds the transformed residual :math:`c(x)`.
+		- is a one-dimensional array of size m and type T that holds the transformed residual :math:`c(x)`.
 The i-th component of c, j = 0, ... , n-1, contains :math:`c_j(x)`.

 	*
 		- y

-		- is a one-dimensional array of size n and type double, that holds the values :math:`y` of the transformed Lagrange multipliers for the general linear constraints.
+		- is a one-dimensional array of size n and type T that holds the values :math:`y` of the transformed Lagrange multipliers for the general linear constraints.
 The j-th component of y, j = 0, ... , n-1, contains :math:`y_j`.

 	*
 		- z

-		- is a one-dimensional array of size n and type double, that holds the values :math:`z` of the transformed dual variables.
+		- is a one-dimensional array of size n and type T that holds the values :math:`z` of the transformed dual variables.
 The j-th component of z, j = 0, ... , n-1, contains :math:`z_j`.

 .. index:: pair: function; presolve_information
 .. _doxid-galahad__presolve_8h_1adc22ebe32d1361b83889645ff473ca9b: